frabjous/open-guide-editor/doc/installation.md

     The corresponding package names will likely be slightly different on other distros.

 5. Clone this repository.
-Starting from the parent folder where you want it installed, run:
+Starting from the parent directory where you want it installed, run:

     ```sh
     git clone --recurse-submodules --depth 1 \